ArianAzg/Graphical-User-Interface-for-Automatic-Separation-of-Human-Voice-and-Doppler-Ultrasound/README.md

 https://cloud.google.com/

-Once the account is set, the asscoiated **.json** file must be download.
+Once the account is set, the associated **.json** file must be downloaded.

 ## Setup Environment Variable in OS